Female Genital Mutilation (FGM) violates a girl's human rights.

 The Maasai rite of passage ceremony for girls is traditionally a joyful event in which the entire community comes together to celebrate their passage from childhood to adulthood.
 It is a cultural practice, not a religious practice.
 There is revelry and feasting, dancing and singing.
 There is also, however, the circumcision rite.

-The female circumcision, or female genital mutilation (FGM), is traditionally a crucial part of the Maasai girl’s rite of passage.
+The female circumcision (also referred to as female genital mutilation, female genitalia mutilation, female genital cutting, and the cut), is traditionally a crucial part of the Maasai girl’s rite of passage.
 The Maasai believe that until a girl goes through FGM, she remains a child and is therefore unfit to marry.
 As most Maasai families believe it is in their daughters’ best economic interests to marry, they go to great lengths to have FGM performed at young ages on their daughters.
 Most girls dread the pain, but look forward to ‘becoming a woman’.
 There is a real fear of the social repercussions and dishonor that is brought about by remaining uncircumcised.
 As one Maasai girl told IRIN News: